 Side note: refrain from touching the impression putty when removing and afterward.
 This can alter the impressions.
 Also, you may experience some palate discomfort while using the impression trays.

 If you don't have time to mail back your impressions, schedule an at-home USPS pick-up.

-After reviewing your teeth impressions, a dental professional will create a customized treatment plan using Byte's SmileScience system.
+After reviewing your teeth impressions, a customized treatment plan is created using Byte's SmileScience system.

-After you approve the 3D treatment plan, Byte will deliver all of the aligners (with step-by-step instructions) straight to your door.
+After you and a licensed dentist approve the 3D treatment plan, Byte will deliver all of the aligners (with step-by-step instructions) straight to your door.
 These aligners will move your teeth a little at a time.
 After one set of aligners is worn for a week or two, you’ll move on to the next set.
 This cycle continues until your new smile is achieved.

 As a Byte customer, you’ll also receive the HyperByte®, an FDA-cleared dental movement acceleration device.
-This device claims to straighten teeth faster than other aligners with HFV (high-frequency vibration).
+This device may help move teeth faster when used with your aligners for 5 minutes per day.

 Byte includes a BrightByte system with every treatment plan.
 It is a 3-in-1 foam cleanser, whitener, and breath freshener.

 To use the BrightByte whitening treatment, follow these steps: